camilo56/executing-js-code/README.md

 "A wrong prosses which takes you to the right answer is not a right answer".

-know the Js foundation helps you to write clean and accurate code furthermore makes more easy the debugging process and catch bugs
+know the Js foundation helps you to write clean and accurate code furthermore makes easier the debugging process and catch bugs

 ## Step 1: Global Scope, global memory and call Stack